SpartanJ/ecode/docs/customlanguages.md

 		{ "else": "keyword" },
 		{ "true": "literal" },          // If a `type: "symbol"` pattern matches "true", it will be highlighted as "literal".
 		{ "false": "literal" },
-		{ "MyClass": "keyword2" },      // If a `type: "symbol"` pattern matches "MyClass", it will be highlighted as "keyword2".
+		{ "MyClass": "type" },      // If a `type: "symbol"` pattern matches "MyClass", it will be highlighted as "type".
 		{ "begin": "keyword" },
 		{ "end": "keyword" }
 		// ... add other specific words and their types as needed ...